konstructio/colony-docs/docs/install/proxmox/proxmox-setup.md

 ### Resize config

-Remove machine config and resize root disk to `32 Gb`.
-This allows new virtual machines created from the template to have unique machine ID.
+To prepare the virtual machine increase the disk size to `32 Gb` and remove any machine-specific information generated in the previous step.
+This ensures that the image can be cloned and reused without conflicts.

 ```shell
 virt-sysprep -a debian-12-genericcloud-amd64-20241004-1890.qcow2